 XP is just one among several others Agile methodologies.
-It's likely the most popular and the only one we will discuss today.
+It's likely the most popular and the only discussed in this class.

 - What is XP?

 - 2 History and context

 - Values and principles

-- 4 Practices
+- Practices

 - Wrapping up

 Core components

 - values bring purpose to practices

 - practices are evidence of values

 - principles are domain specific guidelines